How Does Addiction to Vicodin Develop?

 Severe Digestive Issues

 Prescription narcotic painkillers can affect the digestive system in many ways.
-When these medications are stopped, it is common for a person to experience stomach cramps, nausea, vomiting, or diarrhea.
-These symptoms can also result in a poor appetite and significant weight loss.
+When these medications stop being taken, it is common for a person to experience stomach cramps, nausea, vomiting, or diarrhea.
+These symptoms can also result in a lack of appetite and significant weight loss.

-The discontinuation of a medication such as Vicodin can also cause issues with muscle tremors, weakness, and instability.
+Cutting the supply of Vicodin to the nervous system can also cause issues with muscle tremors, weakness, pain, and instability.
 These Vicodin withdrawal symptoms can make dangerous falls or self-inflicted injuries more likely.

-Those stopping the use of Vicodin can usually expect some degree of mood swings or personality changes.
-In some cases, this may result simply from an increase in pain once the medication is stopped.
-Professional treatment centers can help people deal with unstable moods more effectively.
+Those stopping the use of Vicodin can experience some degree of mood swings or personality changes.
+In some cases, this may be a result of the increase in pain once they stop taking the medication.
+They might be very irritable as well, easily annoyed due to the constant discomfort.

 Anxiety and Depression

 Many people suffer from anxiety attacks or worsening depression once they stop using prescription painkillers.
 Since these medications have a stimulating effect on the pleasure centers of the brain, this is an expected withdrawal symptom.
 As mentioned, the prolonged depressant effects of the drug can also worsen depression, as it might take time for the body to recover from them.

 Stop allowing an untreated addiction to prevent you from living the life you deserve and desire.
 You can overcome addiction with the help of a reliable rehab center.
 Call (866) 327-2505 to contact us today.
 You’ll learn more about our facility and how we can help you overcome substance use disorder in your life.
 Our treatment programs can change your life for the better, and lead you to become a healthier, happier you.